cristobal-sifon/coauthorlist/README.rst

 See `rename_columns()`_ for more information.

-In addition, it is possible to have a ``Tier`` column to specify different author tiers; typically there is a first tier of authors sorted by contribution and one (or more) tiers of authors sorted alphabetically.
-Run :code:`python coauthorlist.py -h` for more information.
+In addition, it is possible to have a ``Tier`` column to specify different author tiers; typically there is a first tier of authors sorted by contribution and one (or more) tiers of authors sorted alphabetically (see help above).

 Modifying the source code
 -------------------------